Our Comprehensive Corporate Sustainability Plan

 Devices such as appliances, computers, cell phone chargers, etc. are proven to consume up to 15% of one’s energy usage while they are not in use.
 This Green Switch system will mitigate this unwarranted consumption, further reinforcing our energy conservation efforts.

-14. As part of our carbon-reduction strategy, Verdigris Group pledged to institute a Carbon Sequestration tree-planting initiative each year from 2009 through 2013 by which our organization plants a designated number of trees per year to contribute to our own offsetting strategy.
+14. As part of our carbon-reduction strategy, Verdigris Group pledged to institute a Carbon Sequestration tree-planting initiative each year by which our organization plants a designated number of trees per year to contribute to our own offsetting strategy.

 This is achieved by purchasing land designated solely for tree growing.
 We will maximize our offsetting as the purchase of 1 acre of land (43,560 sq. ft.) allows for approximately 1089 trees to be planted with 400 sq. ft. per tree.
 (One tree offsets at least one ton of CO2 during its life.)